k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/13_discovery_pipeline_settings.md

 The purpose of this rule type is to override one or multiple baseline settings without filtering the data source.

-* The rule requires to select a data platform and check an Override checkbox.
+* The rule requires selecting a data platform and checking the Override checkbox.
-* The Crawler Filter should be set to 'No Filter' since the discovery should be executed on the entire data platform.
+* The Crawler Filter should be set to 'No Filter' as the discovery should be executed on the entire data platform.

-* Note that when schema(s) and dataset(s) are populated, the override rules are applied only on them.
-This kind of rule has no filter effect.
+* Note that when the schema(s) and dataset(s) fields are populated, the override rules are applied only to them.
+This type of rule has no filter effect.

 **Example**